Kelpiscool/kelpiscool.github.io/content/authors/admin/_index.md

         percent: 50
         icon: '📀'
       - name: Cycling
-        description: 'Half Century down, a full century to go!'
+        description: 'Just got a set of rollers, trying not to fall off'
         percent: 60
         icon: '🚴🏻‍♂️'